-Often referred to as "The Greatest Generation," America's World War II veterans are national treasures that we're rapidly losing.
-The latest statistic is that only 2% of the more than sixteen million Americans who served in the military during World War II are still alive.
+Often referred to as "The Greatest Generation," America's World War II veterans are national treasures we're rapidly losing.
+The latest statistic is that fewer than 2% of the more than sixteen million Americans who served in the military during World War II are still alive.

 Those of us who are fortunate to have had fathers who were World War II veterans recognize that today's Americans owe the Greatest Generation a debt that can never be repaid.
 What we can do is share veterans' stories with younger Americans with the hope that hearing these stories ignites a love of this country and an appreciation of how much the Greatest Generation did for them.